ephe-meral/asn/README.md

 Note that the initial compilation might take a few more seconds since it compiles the lookup table.

+In case you **don't want the application single process solution**, you can also start `ASN.Matcher.start_link` processes by hand and use them through a similat API like the ASN module, just that you will need to pass the matcher process as the first value before the function args.

 ## usage

+Due to the sheer size of the table, the compiler refuses to statically put it into the matcher module within a reasonable amount of time, and with a reasonable usage of memory.
+Thats why we pre-compile the data into erlang-terms in external format and store that, and load it again on demand into a process.

-**BEWARE** of wrongly formatted IP addresses or AS'es!
+**BEWARE** of wrongly formatted IP addresses!
 This accepts strings and tuples for IPs and integers for AS IDs, where IP-Strings need to be formatted like 'a.b.c.d' where a-d are integers between 0-255.

 ```elixir
 # standard usage: